 Parking – Parking rates vary EUR 0.30-3/hr or EUR 10-20 for 24 hours.
 Some cities have free parking schemes after hours or during the weekends.

-Where to stay – France is a very popular tourist destination, even places outside the Paris and other major cities.
+Where to stay – France is a very popular tourist destination.
+Even places outside Paris and other major cities can be quite busy.
 Make sure to book your hotels at least a month in advance to get good options and prices, and look for accommodations with free or reserved parking spaces.
 Check here for real-time hotel deals in France.

-Travel essentials and tickets to pre-book – Get a mobile internet so you easily find your way around France.
+Travel essentials and tickets to pre-book – Get a mobile internet to easily find your way around France.
 If you’re planning to visit some of the popular sights in the cities, you’d want to get tickets in advance to skip the lines.

 Top road trips in France